 Wingspan — Fall 2019 — Small business owner and AACC student Heidi Pena knew a lot about interior design, but she wasn’t sure how to bridge the gap between her passion and a viable business.Get the full story.

-Wingspan — Fall 2019 — Tiffany Boykin, Ph.D., Esq., AACC's dean of student engagement, was on track to the job of her dreams.
+Wingspan — Fall 2019 — Tiffany Boykin, Ph.D., Esq., AACC's Chief Compliance & Fair Practices Officer/Title IX Coordinator, was on track to the job of her dreams.
 She was studying for a master’s degree, aiming to become on-air talent after three years on the assignment desk of a Baltimore television news station.Get the full story.